Adi-UA/Open-NMT-1.0.0/README.md

 ./scripts/train
 ```

 The script will create a conda environment, install the required packages, download the data, preprocess it, and train the model.
+The configuration options can be changed based on the options in `onmt/opts.py`.
+The [settings I used are based on the documentation in the original repository.](https://github.com/OpenNMT/OpenNMT-py/blob/v1.2.0/docs/source/im2text.md)

+### Results

+The results of our best model on the test set have been saved to the `results` directory.
+It was created with the following commands:

+## TODO